Water Heater Energy Saver

 Use your dishwaters in a more efficient manner.
 Only wash full loads and go for short wash cycles.
 Also, activate the booster heater just in case you only have one heater.
 Fix any leaks in your system because even the slightest leaks are so costly.
 You will also have a lot of good and clean water that will be going to waste.

 The other water heater energy saver tip is to install low-flow fixtures.
 Federal regulations expect you to install faucets and showerheads that have low flow rates.
-Old shower heads can be two times more costly than new ones.
+Old showerheads can be two times more costly than new ones.
 This is a small investment that can help you save between 25 to 60 percent in energy costs.
-The otherwise move is to install heat traps on the water heater tank.
+The other move is to install heat traps on the water heater tank.

 You also need to install heat traps on the water heater tank.
 This can save you a lot of money in terms of water billings.
 Professionals can assist you to install them on existing tanks but heat traps are some of the new storage water heaters.
 You also have to provide insulation to the hot-water storage tank.
 However, be keen not to cover the thermostat when dealing with electric tanks.
 You should not also cover the bottoms and tops of the water heater, burner compartment, and thermostat when dealing with oil and natural gas storage tanks.

 Install the initial few feet of the cold and hot water pipes that are connected to your water heater.
 Also, you need to install a timer that will turn the heater off during the night or when it is not underused.
 You can also use it to turn off the water when the demand is low.

 You can also look for ways of upgrading the clothes washer.
 You can save a lot of money by replacing a washer that is over ten years of age.
 You may also be forced to buy a new water heater if you can get one that is more energy-efficient.
 Look for the options that are right for you and don’t restrict yourself to conventional ones.
 It’s good to get yourself an energy-star qualified dishwasher and other accessories.
 Such equipment uses less water and less energy.